superbacked/superbacked/README.md

 ## Do not loose your secrets

-Superbacked is a secret management platform used to back up and pass on sensitive data in the context of succession planning.
+Superbacked is a secret management platform used to back up and pass on sensitive data from one generation to the next.

 ## Disclaimer